mehediparvez/newsletter/README.md

 #### Fourth Step: Match Data
 This critical step matches each member's portfolio assets against relevant research updates.
 - **Implementation**: Efficient lookup algorithms with in-memory data structures
-- **Technical Component**: Newsletter generation script with optimized matching logic
+- **Technical Component**: will use caching to store the data once and used by for each members assets data during email sending
 - **Key Consideration**: Performance optimization for large data volumes
 - **Relation to Architecture**: Central processing logic for personalization

-#### Fifth Step: Generate Personalized Content
-The system creates individualized newsletter content based on matching results.
-- **Implementation**: Template-based content generation with fallback mechanisms
-- **Technical Component**: HTML template engine with dynamic content insertion
-- **Key Consideration**: Content quality and consistency across all newsletters
-- **Relation to Architecture**: Transformation layer that converts data to presentable content

 #### Sixth Step: Send to HubSpot
 The final step involves delivering the personalized content to HubSpot for email distribution.
 - **Implementation**: API integration with proper authentication and error handling
-- **Technical Component**: HubSpot Single Send API connector
+- **Technical Component**: HubSpot Single Send API connector which will populate the data in the email templates to send to the users
 - **Key Consideration**: Delivery reliability and compliance with rate limits
 - **Relation to Architecture**: Output layer that delivers content to members

-#### Failure Handling
-Throughout the workflow, each step includes comprehensive error detection and recovery:
-- **Implementation**: Multi-tiered retry mechanism with exponential backoff
-- **Technical Component**: Distributed logging and monitoring system
-- **Key Consideration**: Maintaining system resilience during partial failures
-- **Relation to Architecture**: Cross-cutting concern across all components

-#### Technology Selection Rationale
+#### Technology Selection

-After evaluating multiple automation options:

-1. **Google Apps Script** (Selected):
-   - Native integration with Google Sheets
-   - No additional costs or third-party dependencies
-   - Familiar to most Google Workspace users
-   - Faster implementation timeline

-2. **Make (Integromat)**:
-   - More visual workflow builder
-   - Better for complex multi-system integrations
-   - Monthly subscription costs
-   - Additional learning curve

-3. **n8n**:
-   - Self-hosted option provides better data ownership
-   - Open-source with fair-code license
-   - Requires server setup and maintenance
-   - More complex implementation timeline

-Google Apps Script was selected for the short-term solution due to its native integration with Google Sheets and ability to meet the October 30 deadline with the least complexity.
+Google Apps Script is selected for the short-term solution due to its native integration with Google Sheets and ability to meet the deadline with the least complexity.

 #### Key Components: